 I find that it’s helpful to read what I’ve written the day before, as a warm up.
 So I always start with some editing, and then just plunge into whatever comes next.
 But no, I don’t have any rituals or that type of thing.
 I absolutely cannot stand to have any music playing while I’m writing.
 It just breaks my flow completely.
-But writing is pretty solitary, so I love to have some company, which these days consists of a newly adopted German Shepherd / Husky mix named Dante.
+But writing is pretty solitary, so I love to have some company, which these days consists of two newly adopted rescue dogs: a German Shepherd / Husky mix named Dante and another German Shepherd named Gigi.
 (My previous dogs were named Homer, Juno, and Hector…what can I say, I’m a writer).
-I take Dante out for a long walk in the morning, then come back to the house to work.
-We go upstairs to my study, where he falls asleep next to my desk.
+I take the dogs out for a long walk in the morning, then come back to the house to work.
+We go upstairs to my study, where they fall asleep next to my desk.
 It’s a pretty good way to get work done actually.
-Sometimes I sit there and write an extra hour, or delay lunch, because I don’t want to disturb him.
+Sometimes I sit there and write an extra hour, or delay lunch, because I don’t want to disturb them.
 It’s a nice vibe.
 Then it’s time to walk again.
-And we walk later too.
+And we walk in the evening too.
 Dante thinks he has two jobs in life: keeping the mailman from slitting my throat (German Shepherd) and training for the Iditarod (Husky).
 Good job on the first one so far, and we’re still negotiating on the second.
+Gigi just loves everybody.

 You are a dedicated student of the martial arts.
 Have you ever thought of writing about karate?